Mondido/mondido-angular/README.md

 #### Payment form directive
 The payment-config directive mondidifies your form, so that it can send encrypted data to us or your back-end.
 You need to provide the **configuration object** and the **payment model** for the directive to work.
 Name them what you want, and let the directive know by providing the `payment-config` and `ng-model` attributes.

-##### Optional loader, overlay or whatever
+MPI (3D Secure)
+---
+The directive will provide the scope with a **mondido.isLoading** boolean, which resolves to true while an API call is being processed.

-In case you are using 3D Secure, the directive also provides the **mondido.waitingForMpi** boolean, which will resolve to true while the 3D Secure window is open.
+The directive also provides the **mondido.waitingForMpi** boolean, which will resolve to true while the user is going through the MPI flow.

+The MPI authorization will be performed in a new window.
+If an older, incompatible, version of Internet Explorer is being used, MPI will fall back to an iFrame.
+If so, you will have the **#mpi-iframe** and **#mpi-overlay** (div) that you can style using CSS.